-Additionally, trading on the OTCBB may result in limitations or downward pressure in some or all of the following, each of which could have a material adverse effect on our stockholders:
+If we cannot satisfy the minimum stockholder requirement by February 10, 2015, we will submit our common stock for quotation on the OTC Bulletin Board.
+Trading on the OTC Bulletin Board may result in limitations or downward pressure in some or all of the following, each of which could have a material adverse effect on our stockholders:

-- the liquidity of our common stock; - the market price of shares of our common stock; - our ability to obtain financing for the continuation of our operations; - · the additional cost of obtaining financing due to compliance with state securities regulations (blue sky laws); - the number of institutional and other investors that will consider investing in shares of our common stock; - the number of market markers in shares of our common stock; - the availability of information concerning the trading prices and volume of shares of our common stock; and - the number of broker-dealers willing to execute trades in shares of our common stock.
+- the liquidity of our common stock; - the market price of shares of our common stock; - our ability to obtain financing for the continuation of our operations; - the requirement for stockholders to satisfy state securities regulations (blue sky laws); - the number of institutional and other investors that will consider investing in shares of our common stock; - the number of market markers in shares of our common stock; - the availability of information concerning the trading prices and volume of shares of our common stock; and - the number of broker-dealers willing to execute trades in shares of our common stock.